 The distance between the two front seats and three individually reclining and sliding seats in the middle row is the best-in-class.
 Which makes it all the more unusual that the second and third rows can be folded totally flat without needing to remove the headrests.

-Engine and transmission choice is another highlight of the Verso Icon model.
+Engine and transmission choice is another highlight of the Toyota Verso Icon.
 Two Valvematic petrol engines and one D-4D diesel unit are available, all benefiting from Toyota Optimal Drive technologies for the best balance of performance and efficiency.

 The range begins with an economical 1.6-litre 130bhp petrol engine mated to a six-speed manual gearbox (seen in these images), growing into a 1.8-litre 145bhp powerplant that is only paired with Toyota’s Multidrive S continuously variable transmission.
 The other alternative is a punchy 1.6-litre diesel offering 110bhp, 199 lb/ft torque and 62.8mpg combined fuel efficiency.
 It, too, comes with a six-speed gearbox and brings stop/start technology for the first time to the Verso range.